steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

 })
 ```

-Simple enough?
-Now let's talk about this `LongPressButton` subclass…
+Now, let's talk about this `LongPressButton` subclass…

 ```swift
 @available(iOS 13.0, *)